AxelSecurity/tpot-ai-analyze/README.md

 1.  **Data Collection (Fetch)**
     -   Two parallel queries are run against Elasticsearch:
         1. An **aggregation query** to get high-level statistics (Top 10 IPs, Countries, Honeypots, etc.).
-        2. A **raw data extraction query** to download up to 2000 events from interactive honeypots (like Cowrie and Heralding), which serve as the input for the ML model.
+        2. A **raw data extraction query** to download up to 2000 events from interactive honeypots (like Cowrie and Heralding).

 2.  **Machine Learning Analysis (Clustering)**
     -   This is the core innovation of the project.
 Raw events are processed to identify coordinated campaigns.
     -   **Feature Engineering**: Textual data (IPs, usernames, passwords, commands) and categorical data (honeypot type, ASN) are transformed into a **multi-dimensional numerical vector**.
-Techniques like `TfidfVectorizer` and `OneHotEncoder` are used for this conversion.
     -   **Clustering with DBSCAN**: The DBSCAN algorithm is applied to the vectorized data.
 Its ability to identify clusters of varying densities and to isolate noise makes it perfectly suited for this use case.
-The identified clusters represent the **attack campaigns**.

 3.  **Generative AI Analysis (Gemini)**
-    -   The aggregated stats and the details of the identified campaigns are formatted into a comprehensive prompt.
+    -   The aggregated stats and the details of the identified campaigns are formatted into a comprehensive prompt for Google Gemini.
-    -   The prompt instructs Gemini to act as a senior analyst, requesting a report that follows a specific structure (Executive Summary, Campaign Analysis, IoCs, Recommendations).
+    -   The prompt instructs the AI to act as a senior analyst and follow a specific report structure.

 4.  **Final Report Generation**
-    -   **Text Report (.md)**: The raw Markdown output from Gemini is saved directly to a file.
+    -   **Text Report (`.md`)**: The raw Markdown output from Gemini is saved directly to a file.
-    -   **HTML Report**: The Gemini-generated text is **parsed** to extract individual sections.
-These sections, along with the aggregated data for the charts, are injected into an HTML template using the **Jinja2** templating engine, creating a complete and interactive final report.
+    -   **HTML Report (`.html`)**: The Gemini-generated text is parsed to extract individual sections.
+These sections, along with chart data, are injected into an HTML template using the **Jinja2** templating engine.

 ---

 ## 🛠️ Setup and Installation

-Follow these steps to get the analyzer up and running on your machine.
+Follow these steps to get the analyzer up and running.

 #### Prerequisites
 -   Python 3.9+